lucasew/succless-android/archetypes/app/index.md

 icon: # required: icon of the app, if there is no stable provider you can put the icon alongside the markdown file
 draft: false
 package_id: # required: the package id like com.whatsapp for whatsapp
+download:
+    apkmirror: # optional: apkmirror link
+    fdroid: # optional: link to the fdroid
     playstore: # optional: link to the play store
-fdroid: # optional: link to the fdroid
+    sourcecode: # optional: where the source is stored
+    website: # optional: official site
     xda: # optional: related xda post
-sourcecode: # optional: where the source is stored
+tags:
+    a
+    b
+    c
 ---

-# Name of the app

 Description of the app